kumbulanit/t-sql/tech company/untitled/Module 13 - Using Window Ranking, Offset, and Aggregate Functions/Lesson1_Writing_Queries_with_UNION_Operator.md

     COUNT(*) AS EmployeeCount,
     AVG(ea.BaseSalary) AS AvgSalary
 FROM Departments d
-INNER JOIN EmployeeArchive ea ON d.DepartmentID = ea.d.DepartmentID
+INNER JOIN EmployeeArchive ea ON d.DepartmentID = d.DepartmentID
 WHERE d.IsActive = 1
   AND ea.TerminationDate >= DATEADD(YEAR, -2, GETDATE())
 GROUP BY d.DepartmentID, d.DepartmentName